malloc2048/codevault/readme.md

+# NOTE: THIS IS AN OUT DATED README AND NEEDS TO BE UPDATED
+# DO NOT RELY ON ANY INFORMATION IN IT

 # Portfolio
 This repo contains various random code exercises I have done over the years.
 There is not a particular theme or common purpose to the various projects.